timomeinen/team-piazza/README.md

 Piazza can also display an overview of all the builds in a project.

+The plugin support the [Feature Branch feature of TeamCity](https://confluence.jetbrains.com/display/TCD9/Working+with+Feature+Branches).

 Installation
 ------------
 1. [Download](https://github.com/timomeinen/team-piazza/releases) the Piazza plugin zip file